simongravelle/lammps-input-files/solids/silicalite/README.md

 ### How to

 Run the input.lammps script using LAMMPS.
+If you are new to LAMMPS and VMD, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).

 ### Output